 Today, the jumpers are world-renowned, and are particularly popular in the USA and Japan.
 They are still in production thanks to the efforts of two on-island businesses: Guernsey Woollens and Le Tricoteur.

-As part of Heritage75, ‘Wear a guernsey day’ will take place at the Guernsey Information Centre on Friday 9th October between 10am - 3pm, and there will be a competition to find out who is wearing the oldest guernsey!
+‘Wear a guernsey day’ will take place at the Guernsey Information Centre on Thursday 19th November 10am - 3pm, and there will be a competition with prizes, stalls and lots more.

 Be sure to follow Guernsey Woollens' Facebook for updates and more information nearer the time.